 The growing expense of higher education has become a pressing concern in recent years.
 In tuition alone, it currently costs $39,508 to get a 4-year degree from an in-state public institution, $97,960 for an out-of-state institution, and $135,010 for a private one, not including the cost of books or board.
-Education prices increased an average 5.2 percent from 1995 to 2015, higher than even healthcare at 3.7 percent and total inflation at 2.3 percent.
-The class of 2015 graduated with the highest student debt levels in history, averaging $30,100 per student based on self- reported data from non-profit, four year schools; the average would likely be even higher if data for every single student was recorded.
+Education prices increased by an average of 5.2 percent from 1995 to 2015, higher than even healthcare at 3.7 percent and total inflation at 2.3 percent.
+The class of 2015 graduated with the highest student debt levels in history, averaging $30,100 per student based on self-reported data from non-profit, four-year schools; the average would likely be even higher if data for every single student was recorded.
 Excessive costs and debt loads further drive inequality by weighing disproportionately on low and middle-income families.
-Americans are also no longer leading educational attainment, with fewer 25-34 year olds having college degrees than Canada, most European Union countries, Japan, New Zealand, and South Korea as of 2008.
-Additionally, American 25-34 year olds had lower levels of education attainment than 35-44 year olds, whereas the Organization for Economic Cooperation and Development (OECD) average saw a substantial increase in education level for the younger age group, not a decrease.
+Americans are also no longer leading educational attainment, with fewer 25- to 34-year-olds having college degrees than Canada, most European Union countries, Japan, New Zealand, and South Korea as of 2008.
+Additionally, American 25- to 34-year-olds had lower levels of educational attainment than 35- to 44-year-olds, whereas the Organization for Economic Cooperation and Development (OECD) average saw a substantial increase in education level for the younger age group, not a decrease.
 This costs the US in the long-term as a less-educated workforce loses competitiveness against other developed countries.

 Little debate centers on if the cost of higher education in the United States is a problem.
 Rather, it revolves around the best way to fix it.
 The Obama administration favored keeping student loan interest rates low, increasing Pell Grant awards, offering larger education tax credits, and incentivizing states to reform higher education policies.
 Low interest rates and Pell Grant awards, while helping affordability for individual students in the short run, do basically nothing to reduce skyrocketing tuition charges and the other costs of attendance associated with universities.
 These interventions don’t incentivize schools to cut costs and don’t address underlying reasons for tuition increases.
 If anything, the effect of expanded federal aid may be the opposite of its intention; grants and cheap credit drive up costs as universities raise tuition in response to the larger money supply in the education market.
 At for-profit institutions, increases in federal aid disbursements due to policy changes led to corresponding increases in sticker prices; while the price increase effect differs from institution to institution, the definitive conclusion is federal aid to students certainly does not decrease prices.